 - Plan to schedule your program at least 2 weeks in advance

 - Confirm permission for the program with your school administration, if necessary.

 - Determine three potential dates for your program and which Field Trip module you would like to participate in.

-To sign up for a Virtual Field Trip
+To sign up for an Ocean Explorers Virtual Field Trip

 - After you have submitted a request, you will receive an email with links to your materials.
 A REEF team member will follow up to confirm a date and time for your live session.

 - If you would like to sign up for multiple virtual field trips, a REEF team member will discuss participation in back-to-back programs to allow for smooth facilitation.

-If you would like additional information or have questions regarding the Virtual Field Trips Programs, the Ocean Explorers Education Programs, or REEF please email explorers@REEF.org or call our office at 305-852-0030.
+If you would like additional information or have questions regarding the Ocean Explorers Virtual Field Trips, the Ocean Explorers Education Programs, or REEF please email explorers@REEF.org or call our office at 305-852-0030.

-Download a PDF version of the Virtual Field Trips Implementation Guide and FAQ page below
+Download a PDF version of the Ocean Explorers Virtual Field Trips Implementation Guide and FAQ page below